 Turning to cultural heritage, the area is dotted with Iron and Bronze age sites and artifacts representing a rich overlay of the practices, culture, and traditions of diverse nomadic cultures.
 Scythian and Turkic burial complexes, monumental structures of khirigsuur, and standing stone memorials, including Deer stones, are among the area’s treasures.
 The High Altai of Mongolia is also an exceptional testimony to a still living civilization of nomadic herders.

 Nominating a site for inscription on the World Heritage List is a complicated, multi-year undertaking.
 The Mongolian team began the process in 2014.
-With our support, the team has nearly completed the nomination requirements.
-Extensive fieldwork allowed the team to document key cultural and natural heritage sites, identify proposed boundaries, and seek input from local communities about the importance of protecting and preserving the property.
+With our support and as of October 2020, the team has completed the nomination requirements.
+Extensive fieldwork allowed the team to document key cultural and natural heritage sites, identify proposed boundaries, and seek extensive and repeated input from local communities about the importance of protecting and preserving the property.
 The team also met with Bayan-Ülgii Province authorities and have their full support.
-In the final stages, the team will finalize maps and boundaries, produce a short documentary film, and print an introductory book.